harfuchcardenas/zephyr_flash/README.md

 This repository is a Perl script created to be run on the linux command line.
-After been cloned follow the following steps to flash an already built project using west or by running before zephyr-build script.
+After been cloned follow the upcomming steps to flash an already built zephyr project.

 Installation (Ubuntu 20.04.1 LTS):